symfony/symfony-docs/book/forms.rst

     ->add('price', 'money', array('currency' => 'USD'))

+Each field type has a number of different options that can be passed to it.
-All fields have a number of different options.
-Many of them are specific to the field type and details can be found in the documentation for those types.
+Many of these are specific to the field type and details can be found in the documentation for each type.
 Some options, however, are shared between most fields:

 * ``required`` - The ``required`` option can be used to render an `HTML5 required attribute`_.
-Note that this is independent from validation: if you specify the required attribute on the field type but omit any required validation, the object will appear to be valid with a blank value.
+Note that this is independent from validation: if you include the required attribute on the field type but omit any required validation, the object will appear to be valid to your application with a blank value.
 In other words, this is a *nice* feature that will add client-side validation for browsers that support HTML5.
 It's not, however, a replacement for true server-side validation.

 * ``max_length`` - This option is used to add a ``max_length`` attribute,
   which is used by some browsers to limit the amount of text in a field.